Skip to main content

 How far ahead should I book Sparkling Bistro?

 Book at least 3–4 weeks out for dinner, particularly Thursday through Saturday when the kitchen runs a full evening service.
-Friday and Saturday lunch are the only midday options, and those slots are limited.
+Friday and Saturday lunch are the only midday options, those slots are limited.
 A Michelin-starred room open only four days a week fills quickly — don't leave this to last minute.

 What are alternatives to Sparkling Bistro in Munich?

 Tantris is the Munich institution if you want history and grandeur alongside Michelin credentials.
 Atelier at Hotel Bayerischer Hof pitches higher in formality and price.
-Tohru in der Schreiberei is the closest peer in spirit — creative, chef-led, and less stuffy than the old guard.
+Tohru in der Schreiberei is the closest peer in spirit — creative, chef-led, less stuffy than the old guard.
 Alois – Dallmayr Fine Dining suits those who want a more classical high-end format in a heritage setting.

 Is Sparkling Bistro worth the price?